Anatomiclab/GastroFLOW/README.md

 Script Output:

-.csv : A .csv file that contains tested hyperparameter settings including (activation for the MLP networks to develop GCNet.
+.csv : A .csv file that contains hyperparameters settings tested along with its performance metrics for training MLP networks.

 ## MLP Network Training